Son finds his mother was serial killer victim after DNA testing - NewsBreak

 “We had to get in contact with the FBI,” Detective Geiss said.
 “Because they have a genealogy unit, two agents who are assigned to this.”

 Genetic genealogy websites have become increasingly popular with the public in the last decade or so as Americans seek to find out more about their ancestry.
-The technique was famously used to find the Golden State Killer in 2018, a former California police officer who had raped or killed dozens of people.Man’s deadly, undiagnosed 9-inch blood clot provokes call to close wrongful death loophole
+The technique was famously used to find the Golden State Killer in 2018, a former California police officer who had raped or killed dozens of people.Police: Woman who drove into water near Niagara Falls died by drowning

 It only took three weeks for Detective Geiss to learn the FBI had made a match with Yonkers Jane Doe and DNA found in a genealogy site.
 A niece had submitted the DNA, he said.